How To DJ: Mixing Techniques For Beginners Step-By-Step

 Beat Matching#

 Beatmatching is one of the most essential skills every DJ needs to master.
-It’s arguably the most important DJ mixing technique, as it allows you to beat match tracks and make seamless transitions between them.
+It's arguably the most important DJ mixing technique, as it allows you to beat match tracks and make seamless transitions between them.
+It was pioneered by DJ Francis Grasso in the 1960s.

 There are two key parts to beatmatching: